BOWLS WA CROWNS SEASONS BEST

-The Bowls WA Awards Night Dinner was held at the Royal Perth Golf Club on Friday 28th May with over 170 people in attendance as the best performers on and off the green were recognised for the 2020/2021 season.
+The Bowls WA Awards Night Dinner was held at the Royal Perth Golf Club on Friday 3rd June with 170 people in attendance as the best performers on and off the green were recognised for the 2021/2022 season.

-In summary from all the acceptance speeches and comments made on the night it was clear to note that bowls still really is a community sport where clubs rely heavily on the team-work and willingness of their members to pitch in and contribute to the success.
-Congratulations once again to all our winners on their achievements throughout the 2020-21 season.
+In summary from all the acceptance speeches and comments made on the night it was clear to note that bowls still really is a community sport where clubs rely heavily on the teamwork and willingness of their volunteer members to pitch in and contribute to the success whilst many individuals rely on the support of teammates and their clubs.
+In addition, its family loved ones who often make sacrifices so that those with a passion for the sport can play or contribute within their clubs as many award winners recognised the significance of those people who were specially thanked for the enormous support they play.
+Congratulations once again to all our winners on their achievements throughout the 2021-22 season.

-Photos from the Awards Night will be available on the Bowls WA Facebook Page later this week.
+Further stories regarding all the award winners will be published on the Bowls WA Website in coming weeks and photos from the Awards Night will be available on the Bowls WA Facebook Page shortly.

 A full list of the award winners